 I got lost in the souks of Marrakech.
-I tried to find my way in the huge labyrinth but had to give up trying too much.
+Trying to find my way in the huge labyrinth I had to give up and just enjoy the mess.

-This ancient North African street market is best explored by just walking around aimlessly and without any plans.
-Just absorb the things that will happen around you.
+This ancient North African street market is best explored by just walking around, aimlessly and without any plans, just absorbing the things that happen around you.

 Getting lost in the souks of Marrakech

-This is Marrakech, the thousands of years old trading hub where traders from countries south of Sahara met the Berbers and Arabs of the north.
-And where trading caravans with their camels stayed overnight.
+This is Marrakech, the thousands of years old trading hub where traders from countries south of Sahara met the Berbers and Arabs from the north.
+And the place where trading caravans with their camels stayed overnight.

 Marrakech, the Trading City of Africa

-Marrakech has for thousands of years been the key trading point in North Africa and that has made the city what it is.
+For thousands of years, Marrakech has been the key trading point in North Africa and that has made the city what it is.
 Trading was for the Berbers the way to make their living in the desert and it still is a very essential part of life in this North African city.

 Tradesman in the souks of Marrakech

-The world has changed a lot with years and tourism grows but the souks of Marrakech are the same.
+The world has changed a lot with years.
+Tourism to Morocco grows, but the souks of Marrakech still are the same.
 Nothing has changed, almost.

 They still trade the way they did a thousand years ago.
 They still negotiate every single price in their selling game that has so many unwritten rules.
-And they still do their shopping in bazaars, in the souks of the medina of Marrakech.
-That all happens nside these pink city walls:
+And they still do their shopping in bazaars, in the souks of the Medina of Marrakech.
+That all happens inside these pink city walls:

 Marrakech Medina and City Walls

-All Moroccan towns have a medina in the center.
+All Moroccan towns have a Medina in the center.
 Medina means the old part of a Moroccan city.
-All medinas used to be surrounded by walls and they contained souks.
+All Medinas used to be surrounded by walls and contain souks.

-Most cities still have a medina and a souk but walls around them don’t stand out the time.
+Most cities still have a Medina and a souk, but walls around them don’t always stand out the time.

 Marrakech is one of the Moroccan cities that still has its old city wall, 10 m high and almost 20 km long.
-Some 20 gates let people in and out, some of them huge gateways and others almost invisible narrow passageways.
+Some 20 gates let people in and out, some of them massive gateways and others narrow hidden passageways.

-So the Marrakech wall is a pretty massive construction that hides within it the souks and the rest of the old medina.
+So the Marrakech wall is a massive construction that hides inside it the souks and the rest of the old Medina.

 Marrakech city wall and a gate

-The medina of Marrakech is a huge area of 150 ha.
-It’s where most of the city’s main sights are.
+The Medina of Marrakech is a huge area of 150 ha.
+It’s the place, next to which most of the city’s sights are:

-Inside the walls you can find the central square Jemaa el-Fna and the souks north of the square, the old Jewish quarter Mellah, the fine palaces of Bahia and El Badi and a number of decorated pink mosques among them the Koutobia mosque.
+Inside the walls you will find Marrakech central square Jemaa el-Fna and the souks on the north side of it.
+Nearby are the old Jewish quarter Mellah, the fine palaces of Bahia and El Badi and a number of great pink mosques, the most famous of which is the Koutobia mosque.

-For these sights check out my previous post The Top Things to Do in Marrakech.
+For Marrakech sights check out the post The Top Things to Do in Marrakech.

 A man in the old town of Marrakech

 Marrakech is pink thanks to the building material they take from the surrounding desert.
-But in the souks you won’t notice the pink, you will only see the products that are on sale.
+But in the souks you won’t notice the pink, you will only see the collection of items that are on sale.

 Moroccan brass lanterns for sale

-There is all kind of stuff all over, more than you ever imagine can exist in one place.
-Lanterns, mint tea pots, carpets, berber gowns, leather slippers, dried fruit, exotic spices, belly dance dresses… So, whatever you need you will find in the souks, the local market.
+All kind of stuff is hanging all over, more than you ever imagine can exist in one place.
+Lanterns, mint tea pots, carpets, Berber gowns, leather slippers, dried fruit, exotic spices, belly dance dresses.
+So, whatever you need you will find it in the souks, the local market.

 The Souks of Marrakech